driouxg/Water-Pls-Server-SignalR/README.md

 - SendGrid
     * We use SendGrid to handle all of the dirty work involving making sure automatic emails being sent out are safe and secure.
 Therefore, we must set a secret key that is used to send emails through SendGrid using our organization account.
 Follow [this guide](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/accconfirm?view=aspnetcore-2.2&tabs=netcore-cli) to get things setup.

+# Get Started Locally

+    1. Clone the repository.
+    2. Create some locally hosted mysql database.
+    3. Create environment variables:
+        1. APPLICATION_USERS_DB with a value of a db connection string, Ex. <Server=(localdb)\mssqllocaldb;Database=WaterPlsDb;Trusted_Connection=False;ConnectRetryCount=0;>.
+        2. JWT_SIGNING_KEY with a string value of at least 32 characters.

 # How To:

 ### Update Database Schema